imtaotao/danmu/docs/en/reference/manager-properties.md

 **Type: `string`**

-The current npm package version of the `danmu` library.
+The current version of the `danmu` library.

 ## `manager.options`